fransan33/TTC_Delay_Project/README.md

 - **`min_delay = 0` records were treated as non-events** — records where
-`min_delay = 0` were excluded from all delay analyses on the assumption that they do not represent genuine delay incidents.
+`min_delay = 0` were excluded from all delay analyses on the assumption that they do not represent delay incidents.
 These may reflect on-time arrivals logged in the system rather than actual delays.

 - **The 8-minute service gap threshold was treated as the on-time benchmark**